ph4r5h4d/tweet-eraser/README.md

 # tweet-eraser
-This small app help you delete your old twit
+This small app help you delete your old tweets